Sometimes a group of owners in a tenement may decide to hire someone to take care of the maintenance and repair

 The Scottish Property Factor Register lets you search online to find out:

-- who the property factor is for a certain property address or area of land
+- who the property factor may be for a certain property address or area of land

 - the contact details of a certain property factor

 - the number of properties a property factor manages at the point of registration

 Property factors are responsible for making sure that the information on the register is correct and is in line with any relevant legislation.